Noted art director Nitin Desai found hanging at his studio near Mumbai | Entertainment

 The studio is located in Karjat area of Raigad, about 50 km from Mumbai.

-Desai served as art director and production designer for a number of Bollywood and Marathi movies.
+According to a local resident, who reached the studio after receiving information about the incident, said Desai came to the studio late Tuesday night.

+Desai was found hanging at the centre stage of a mega floor inside the studio, a prominent place where most of the shows were conducted, he said.

-He was known for his art work in films like ''Hum Dil De Chuke Sanam'', ''Lagaan'', ''Jodhaa Akbar'' and ''Prem Ratan Dhan Payo''.
+After getting information about the incident, Desai's relatives also reached the studio, he added.
+Desai was known for his art work in films like ''Hum Dil De Chuke Sanam'', ''Lagaan'', ''Jodhaa Akbar'' and ''Prem Ratan Dhan Payo''.
+In his career spanning over 30 years, Desai closely worked with directors like Vidhu Vinod Chopra, Sanjay Leela Bhansali, Rajkumar Hirani and Ashutosh Gowariker.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)